You are here: Urology Textbook > Surgery (procedures) > Radical nephrectomy

 - Thrombosis prophylaxis

-- Laboratory tests (hemoglobin, creatinine)
+- Laboratory tests (hemoglobin, electrolytes, creatinine)

 - Regular physical examination of the abdomen and incision wound.